dssg/hitchhikers-guide/tech-tutorials/commandlinetools/README.md

 `ls -la`

 Now we've got a .csv file we can start playing with.
+Let's see how big it is using `wc`

 ### Viewing Data from the Command Line